Last updated on January 19th, 2022 at 08:27 am

 HNMT Genomic Variants

-The Histamine N-Methyltransferace genomic functional group is commonly found in patients with idiopathic scoliosis.
+The Histamine N-methyltransferase genomic functional group is commonly found in patients with idiopathic scoliosis.
 This gene codes for enzymes that break down and reduce histamine.
-Without adequate levels of this enzyme, histamine levels may build up over time and begin to have an effect on breathing similar to chronic allergies.
-It is very possible many people with scoliosis and breathing difficulties could suffer from this undetected genomic variant functional group that could easily be resolved with a natural nutrient intervention called “Hista-Block“.
+Without adequate levels of this enzyme, histamine levels may build up over time and begin to affect breathing, similar to chronic allergies.
+Many people with scoliosis and breathing difficulties could suffer from this undetected genomic variant functional group that could quickly resolve with a natural nutrient intervention called “HistaHelper.“

 Biomechanical Rib Cage Dysfunction

-Obviously, the bending and twisting of the spine in patients with scoliosis will have a negative effect on the normal biomechanic, as well as the rib cage that is attached to the spine.
-Most patients refer to this as their rib hump, or “bump,” and it is sometimes accompanied with rib pain.
+The bending and twisting of the spine in patients with scoliosis will have a negative effect on the normal biomechanic, as well as the rib cage that is attached to the spine.
+Most patients refer to this as their rib hump, or “bump,” which is sometimes accompanied by rib pain or scoliosis chest pain.

-There is one study published in the Scientific Journal Chest in 2001 that evaluated the effect of spinal manipulation therapy, traction, and physical therapy — procedures which are also used as part of the ScoliSMART approach — on a middle-aged female with idiopathic scoliosis.
-It found there was a 7.5-cm gain in chest expansion over the course of treatment.
+One study published in the Scientific Journal Chest in 2001 evaluated the effect of spinal manipulation therapy, traction, and physical therapy — procedures which are also used as part of the ScoliSMART approach — on a middle-aged female with idiopathic scoliosis.
+It found a 7.5-cm gain in chest expansion over the course of treatment.
 This could be considered published proof that these methods can positively influence chest expansion.

 Previous History of Bracing for Scoliosis

-(Dr. Brain T. Dovorany) “Multiple studies have confirmed the negative impact rigid braces have on lung function, as they severely restrict the abdomen and chest wall.
-Studies performed by the Laboratory of Clinical Physiology, Ullevål Hospital, Sophies Minde Orthopaedic Hospital, Oslo, Norway involving the use of the Boston Brace (TLSO) demonstrated a significant decrease in pulmonary function both at rest and during exercise while wearing the Boston Brace (Note: The most commonly prescribed brace in the United States [view most common types of bracing]).
+Dr. Brain T. Dovorany, one of the expert doctors with ScoliSMART, states, “Multiple studies have confirmed the negative impact rigid braces have on lung function, as they severely restrict the abdomen and chest wall.
+Studies performed by the Laboratory of Clinical Physiology, Ullevål Hospital, Sophies Minde Orthopaedic Hospital, Oslo, Norway, involving the use of the Boston Brace (TLSO) demonstrated a significant decrease in pulmonary function both at rest and during exercise while wearing the Boston Brace (Note: The most commonly prescribed brace in the United States [view most common types of bracing]).”